What is a code of conduct?

 Confidentiality rules

 Employees often have access to sensitive company, client or customer information.
-A code of conduct should clearly explain that this information must remain confidential, even after employment ends.
+A code of conduct may clearly explain that this information must remain confidential, even after employment ends.
 If your team signs non-disclosure agreements (NDAs), include a brief summary of what those cover.
-Mention any restrictions regarding the sharing of data, accessing internal systems or discussing confidential projects outside the workplace.

 Health and safety

-Regardless of your industry, your code should outline each employee’s responsibility for maintaining a safe work environment.
+Regardless of your industry, your code can outline each employee’s responsibility for maintaining a safe work environment.
 For businesses with physical risks, such as warehouses, retail locations or fieldwork, include a summary of safety procedures, protective equipment requirements and instructions on how to report hazards or injuries.
-You can also include mental health considerations, workplace ergonomics and expectations for respectful behaviour during emergencies.

 Attendance and sick leave

-Clarify how employees should report absences, including the procedures for notifying their supervisor.
+You may clarify how employees report absences, including the procedures for notifying their supervisor.
 Outline the documentation required for sick leave or extended time away, and specify any limits or rules regarding lateness.
-Having clear expectations helps minimize confusion, especially in teams that rely on shift coverage or work with clients.

 Dress code and appearance

 Explain what attire is appropriate for your workplace.
 In some environments, this may mean adhering to formal dress standards.
 In others, it may involve wearing a uniform or branded gear.
 If you require specific clothing or grooming for safety, public interaction or brand image, outline it here.
-You can also note any exceptions, such as religious accommodations or remote work guidelines.

 Prohibited behaviour

-List the types of behaviour that are not acceptable in your workplace.
+You can list the types of behaviour that are not acceptable in your workplace.
 This might include violence, harassment, bullying, discrimination, theft, substance misuse or misuse of company equipment.
 Be clear about what you will not tolerate and include examples when needed.
 This section can help protect employees and create accountability across all roles and levels.

 Professional boundaries

 Define the boundaries regarding personal relationships, off-duty conduct and the use of company resources.
-For example, clarify whether you allow co-workers to date, your social media policy and what is acceptable when using company devices.
-Establishing these boundaries early can help prevent misunderstandings and set a professional tone across your team.
+For example, you may clarify whether you allow co-workers to date, your social media policy and what is acceptable when using company devices.

-How to introduce and enforce the code of conduct
+How to introduce a code of conduct

 - provide regular training